-Experimental design

-Behavior analysis was performed with three cohorts of WT and Snx14 KO littermates starting at 8 months of age.
+Experimental design.
+Behavior analysis was performed with 3 cohorts of WT and Snx14-KO littermates starting at 8 months of age.
 Each cohort contained mixed genotype and sex of animals.
-Behavior tests were performed in the following order: accelerating Rotarod, Catwalk, Metz Ladder and Social choice/recall.
-Investigators were blinded during scoring of behavioral assessments.
+Behavior tests were performed in the following order: accelerating rotarod, catwalk, Metz ladder, and social choice and recall.
+Investigators were blinded to results during scoring of behavioral assessments.
 Whenever possible, offline analysis by computer software was utilized to enhance rigor.